 With this template, you can write out any relevant notes that can help you iron out errors with opening and saving files, for example.
-Before you run manual or automated tests, it’s a good idea to list your expected results too, since this will let you know if your expectations match reality.
+Before you run manual or automated tests (An automated test can include verification points to check whether the application meets specifications).
+It’s a good idea to list your expected results too, since this will let you know if your expectations match reality.

 If users can’t access your web-based software through a browser, you could miss out on a lot of sales.
 Around 50% of customers say that they would switch to a competitor after a single bad experience with a company.
 Just one 404 error is enough to dissuade many from giving your business another chance.